alttch/rmodbus/README.md

 There are two groups of context functions:

-* High-level API: simple functions like *get_coil* automatically lock the context but do this every time when called.
+* High-level API: simple functions like *coil_get* automatically lock the context but do this every time when called.
 Use this for testing or if the speed is not important.